amalrails/se-challenge-payroll/README.md

    }
    ```

+We consider ourselves to be language agnostic here at Wave, so feel free to use any combination of technologies you see fit to both meet the requirements and showcase your skills.
+We only ask that your submission:

+- Is easy to set up
+- Can run on either a Linux or Mac OS X developer machine
+- Does not require any non open-source software

 ### Documentation:

 Instructions on how to build/run your application

 Pre-requisites:
-1. latest version of git needs to be installed
+1. Latest version of git needs to be installed
 2. Bundler gem with version 2.1.2

 Run the following commands in your terminal: